EKGF/ekg-method/docs/process/plan/envision.md

 _This is about “the why” long term._
 <!--summary-end-->

-Create a shared vision, where do we think that our organization should be, three to ten years down the road and how do we leverage our unique data and knowledge to become, or stay, a leader in our markets?
-Translate this to a (long term) business, data and technology strategy, identify primary stakeholders and initial scope.
+Create a <ins>shared</ins> vision, where do we think that our organization should be, three to ten years down the road and how do we leverage our unique data and knowledge to become, or stay, a leader in our markets?
+Translate this to a (long term) integrated business, data and technology strategy, identify primary stakeholders and initial scope.

 Clarify the potential of knowledge graph for your enterprise and help position it as part of your overall data and technology strategy.